Tarrasch/statement-of-research-8903/statement.markdown

 # Project goals

 The student shall be working in the *Motion Grammar* group at the Golems lab.
-One of the main goals is for the student to work on arbitrary tasks of the Motion Grammar project, initially most of the work should be done closely with the other members of the Motion Grammar project.
+In the first phase the student will get aquintted with the existing hardware and robot platform by helping with the physical set up and writing driver software for the `LWA4` and its sensors.
+Most of this work should be done closely with the other members of the Motion Grammar project.
 This will ensure a reasonable learning curve in the first spans of the project.
 The student will learn what day to day work on the Motion Grammar involves and get confidence to